Opentrons/opentrons/api/docs/v2/new_modules.rst

 .. versionadded:: 2.0

-Loading Labware onto your Module
+Loading Labware Onto Your Module
 ================================

-If you want to interact with labware on top of your Module, you must load labware onto the module.
-You can do this via:
+Like specifying labware that will be present on the deck of the OT-2, you must specify labware that will be present on the module you have just loaded.
+You do this using :py:meth:`.ModuleContext.load_labware`.
+For instance, to load a Temperature Module and specify an `aluminum block for 2 mL tubes<https://labware.opentrons.com/opentrons_24_aluminumblock_generic_2ml_screwcap?category=aluminumBlock>`_, you would do:

 .. code-block:: python